vmleon/mysql-dataintegrator-datascience-workshop/lab3/README.md

 ![](images/profile_tenancy_menu.png)

 Tenancy details contain a lot of interesting information, among others:
-- Your Home Region
+- Your Home Region.
-- Your **CSI number** for creating support tickets
+- Your **CSI number** for creating support tickets.
 - Also, your **Object Storage Namespace**.

 At this point, we are interested in the Tenancy OCID.
 Copy the OCID by clicking on **Copy**.
 Write it down for the next step.

 ![](images/tenancy.png)

-> You can see that the Object Storage Namespace is here, too, in case you need it in the future.
+>Note: You can see that the Object Storage Namespace is here, too, in case you need it in the future.

 Let's create the Data Asset now.